Nitrux/kboot/README.md

 - An init or service manager.
   - Kernel Boot does not function as an init or replace an init.
 The init process is responsible for initializing the system, starting essential system services and daemons, and bringing up the user space environment.
 Kernel Boot does not perform these functions, Kernel Boot only loads a new kernel image.
 - An initrd or initram generator.
   - Kernel Boot does not replace or modify the existing initramfs generator.
-The initram generators tools like dracut or initramfs-tools are responsible for identifying and including the necessary modules, drivers, and scripts to correctly set up the root filesystem and handle any unique configurations (e.g., encrypted root, LVM, RAID, etc.).
+The initram generator tools like dracut or initramfs-tools are responsible for identifying and including the necessary modules, drivers, and scripts to correctly set up the root filesystem and handle any unique configurations (e.g., encrypted root, LVM, RAID, etc.).
 Kernel Boot loads a kernel and an existing initram image and transfers control to it.
 - A container, virtual machine, Live USB creator, Linux distribution, Live/Recovery/Rescue/Emergency environment, system installer, desktop environment, firmware, or "proprietary software."
   - _**Note**: We don't know why anyone would think that, but one can never know, so let's clarify that._